KUSHALMANDALA07/ECommerce-Follow-Along/README.md

 - **Payment Gateway**: Stripe / PayPal (can be swapped out depending on preference)
 - **File Storage**: Cloudinary (for storing product images)
 - **Others**: Axios (for API requests), bcrypt (for password hashing), dotenv (for environment variables)

+# Milestone-1

+* Completed foundation for E-Commerce Application

+# Milestone-2

+* Separate folders for frontend and backend.
+* A functional Login Page in the frontend.
+* Completed setting for tailwind-css